rayer4u/django-easy-thumbnails-watermark/README.rst

   any integer should work, but for your own sanity I recommend keeping the value between 0 and 359).
 If you want the rotation to be random, use ``rotation=R`` instead of an integer.
+* ``noalpha`` defaults to False, removes any alpha introduced with the watermark effect, useful to force a jpg image to remain the same, saving a lot of space, setting to True effectively converts any RGBA color space to RGB.

 They defaults to  watermark=False, position='C', opacity=100, scale=1, tile=False, greyscale=False, rotation=0